Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 To implement this, we'll need to:

 1. Set up a feature flag provider (we'll use Unleash).
-2. Replace our static `variants` selection with feature flag calls.
+2. Replace our static variant selection with feature flag calls.
 3. Use the feature flag in our code to determine which AI model and settings to use for each request.

 ### Install a local feature flag provider

 In this section, we’ll install Unleash, run the instance locally, log in, and create a feature flag.
 If you prefer, you can use other tools instead of Unleash, but you’ll need to update the code accordingly.
-The basic steps will probably be the same.

 Use Git to clone the Unleash repository and Docker to build and run it.
 Open a terminal window and run the following commands: